 A gruff-voiced Parisian performer who turned Montmartre's gritty street slang into art and became the immortalized muse of Toulouse-Lautrec.

-Aristide Bruant was the gruff, charismatic king of fin-de-siècle Montmartre.
-He didn't just perform in cabarets; he owned them, most famously Le Mirliton, where he held court in his trademark costume: a black velvet jacket, red scarf, high boots, and a wide-brimmed hat.
+Aristide Bruant owned Le Mirliton, the most famous cabaret in fin-de-siècle Montmartre.
+He held court in his trademark costume: a black velvet jacket, red scarf, high boots, and a wide-brimmed hat.
 His act was a confrontation.
-He insulted the bourgeois patrons who flocked to his dive for a taste of 'real' Paris, singing rough, narrative songs about prostitutes, street urchins, and laborers in their own slang.
-This wasn't mere entertainment; it was social documentation, earning him credit as a father of the 'chanson réaliste' genre.
-His fame was cemented not just by his voice, but by his image.
+He insulted the bourgeois patrons who flocked to his dive for a taste of 'real' Paris, singing rough narrative songs about prostitutes, street urchins, and laborers in their own slang.
+This social documentation earned him credit as a father of the 'chanson réaliste' genre.
 Henri de Toulouse-Lautrec made him a poster icon, capturing his defiant stance and turning him into a symbol of the bohemian Paris that was already vanishing.

 The biggest hits of 1851